-Hi, I'm Nadha - a Toronto-based health researcher, writer and thinker who is constantly (un)learning.
+Hi, I'm Nadha - a Toronto-based health researcher and writer who is constantly (un)learning.

 On this site, you will find a selection of my work which showcases a broad spectrum of my interests and skills.
 From health equity research to community-based methods, program development to workshop facilitation, speaking engagements to creative writing, my main aim is to do meaningful things with great people.